filipewelton/elform/README.md

 ### It's Extensible
 Just create and call custom functions since they follow the requirements.
-- The functions should be capable of dealing with the 'SchemaFieldError' struct.
+- The function should be capable of dealing with the 'SchemaFieldError' struct;
-- The functions should be capable of dealing with the data type.
+- The function should be capable of dealing with the data type;
-- The function can or cannot receive parameters.
+- The function can or cannot receive countless parameters;
-- If the functions receive parameters, they should be able to treat them.
+- If the function receive parameters, they must be treated;
+- If the value is invalid, it must be returned 'SchemaFieldError';

 ```elixir
 defmodule CustomValidation do